 This study has been designed by GGZ Drenthe and is being carried out by healthcare practitioners and researchers at various GGZ organisations, the psychiatry department of University Medical Center Groningen (UMCG) and general practitioners.
 The study has been approved by the medical-ethical committee of the Medical Center Leeuwarden.
-General information about reviews of the study is available in the brochure 'A medical scientific study'.
+If you would like to have more general information about participating in scientific research, please consult the website Medischwetenschappelijk onderzoek | Rijksoverheid.nl.